Beauty Logo Ideas:

 Think about the type of beauty business you have.
 Are you a spa, a luxury brand, or do you make products to treat teenage acne?
 Should customers consider your brand a status symbol?
 The answers to these questions will help you determine which icons, colors, and fonts to use.
 Play around with Zarla's logo generator until you find the right logo.

 What are some ideas for an amazing health and beauty logo?

 Think about images commonly associated with nature, love, freedom, happiness, and warmth and turn them into icons that will complement your brand and/or values.
-Warm colors such as red, rose, and peach work well, and neutrals paired with bold fonts such as Playfair Display and El Messiri also make good combinations.
+Warm colors, such as red, rose, and peach, work well, and neutrals paired with bold typefaces, such as Playfair Display and El Messiri, also make good combinations.

 What typeface works best for a beauty logo?

 A variety of typefaces — from dainty connected fonts to bold all caps options — work great for beauty and skincare logos as long as you pair them with appropriate icons and colors.

 What colors should I use in a beauty logo?